Captainfl4me/nvim-config/README.md

 pip3 install --user --upgrade neovim
 ```

-Finally, open NeoVim with the nvim command and run :PlugInstall and :CHADdeps
+Open NeoVim with the nvim command and run :PlugInstall and :CHADdeps
+Run ```:Copilot setup``` to connect to Github Copilot

 # Known problems